owlbarn/tutorial/book/algodiff/README.md

 # let _ = Lazy.force lazy_x
 ```

-In this example you can see that building `lazy_x` does not evalute the content, which is delayed to ther first `Lazy.force`.
-After that, ever time `force` is called, only the value is returned, but the `x` itself, including the `printf` function, will not be evaluted.
+In this example you can see that building `lazy_x` does not evaluate the content, which is delayed to the first `Lazy.force`.
+After that, ever time `force` is called, only the value is returned; the `x` itself, including the `printf` function, will not be evaluated.

 We can use this mechanism to improve the implementation of our AD code.
 Back to our previous section where we need to add a `sin` operation that the AD module supposedly "does not provide".
 We can still do: